 For the purposes of predicting their season record, I think Pitt should lose to Clemson and Notre Dame, beat the first five teams I listed and split the other four, for a 7-4 season record.

 That’s my prediction, and while I like the number, I somehow find it unlikely that it will go down as I predicted.
-There’s surely to be some unexpected victories and almost certainly and unforeseen defeat.
+There’s surely to be some unexpected victories and almost certainly an ugly defeat.

 It seems that’s status quo for Pitt, and in a year with so little of it anywhere else, I’ll take some comfort in that.